 The Thomas A. Edison High School campus lies on a 15-acre plot fronting NYS Route 14 in the Village of Elmira Heights.
-The school is a single story brick facility that was built in 1955 and expanded in 1995.
+The school is a single-story brick facility that was built in 1955 and expanded in 1995.
 The high school houses approximately 350 students and about 50 staff.

 The Cohen School campus is approximately 34 acres situated at the boundary of a residential community in the Village of Elmira Heights.
 Within the Cohen School building, there is the Cohen Elementary School and the Cohen Middle School.
 The building is a multi-level brick facility that was built in 1966 and expanded in 1995.
+In 2017, it was updated with 4 additional classroom on the south end.
 Cohen houses about 900 students grades Pre-K to 8, and approximately 100 staff.
 The campus is adjacent to the NYS Department of Corrections Elmira Correctional Facility.